-WELCOME to a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.
+WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

-Third, read, listen to or watch the items listed under the essential resources heading below.
+Third, read, listen to, or watch the items listed under the essential resources heading below.

 If you have a website, article, book and/or podcast that you would like us to consider, please e-mail us at hello@sundaytosaturday.com.